jibitters/kiosk/README.md

 `./scripts/test.sh`

-And to build a docker image:
+And to build a docker image (Note: Images also available on [Docker Hub](https://hub.docker.com/r/jibitters/kiosk))

 `docker build -t image:tag .`

+## How to run

+`./kiosk-linux-v1 --config path/to/kiosk.json` starts the project, easily!
+See configs/kiosk.json for an example configuration.

 ## Interface Documentation